$81.59-$95.81 hourly / $14,142.86-$16,607.13 monthly / $169,714.32-$199,285.56 annual

 Represents the Facilities Planning and Development Division on designated matters at District-wide meetings.

-Acts on behalf of the Chief Facilities Executive on designated matters or in the event of his/her absence.
+Acts on behalf of the Vice Chancellor/Chief Facilities Executive on designated matters or in the event of his/her absence.

-Directs and reviews assigned phases of personnel management in the department including training, safety, evaluation and discipline.
+Directs and reviews assigned phases of non-bond personnel management including training, safety, evaluation and discipline.

-A Director of Facilities Planning and Development assists the Chief Facilities Executive in the overall administration of the business affairs of the department involving non-bond funded projects and assumes responsibility for the Chief Facilities Executive in the event of his/her absence or in the exercise of delegated responsibilities and authorities.
+A Director of Facilities Planning and Development assists the Vice Chancellor/Chief Facilities Executive in the overall administration of the business affairs of the department involving non-bond funded projects and assumes responsibility for the Vice Chancellor/Chief Facilities Executive in the event of his/her absence or in the exercise of delegated responsibilities and authorities.

-A Chief Facilities Executive serves as the executive responsible for all aspects of the District’s Facilities Planning and Development Department and provides oversight for capital construction projects funded by bond measures and other sources and technical direction over college facilities management activities.
+A Vice Chancellor/Chief Facilities Executive serves as the executive responsible for all aspects of the District’s Facilities Planning and Development Division including oversight of capital construction projects funded by bond measures and other sources and technical direction over college facilities management activities.

-General direction is received from Chief the Facilities Executive.
-General supervision is exercised over professional, technical and general support staff assigned to the Department.
+General direction is received from Vice Chancellor/Chief the Facilities Executive.
+General supervision is exercised over assigned professional, technical and general support staff.
 Functional supervision is exercised over contract architects, engineers, and contractors.